Devil's Guard: Historicity

 It is debatable as to whether the book is merely exaggerated fact or outright fiction.
 The book is presented by Elford as the words of Wagemueller, who lived in Nepal at the time of the book's publication.
 In the preamble, Elford claims to have met the man and arranged for him to dictate the events of his military life into a microphone over the course of 18 days.

 It is documented that ex-SS soldiers both joined the French Foreign Legion and fought in the French Indochina War until approximately 1947 when France began to crack down.
-But there is no evidence to support the book's claim that a battalion-sized unit comprised solely of Germans ever existed.
+But there is no evidence to support the book's claim that a battalion-sized unit composed solely of Germans ever existed.

 Elford claims his only contribution to the book is in the capacity of an editor, changing the names of soldiers and military verbiage.
 Critics point to the fact that much of the military power possessed by the characters is anachronistic.
 The access to military records should also allow for the exact tracing of units in which Wagemueller and his comrades served, but the name of Wagemueller's unit in eastern Europe, the "21st special partisan-jaeger commando", is mentioned in only Devil's Guard.
 Supporters point to the fact that Elford is following Wagemueller's request that his details not be made traceable.

 Critics also point to the serialization of the book (it spawned two sequels, despite the fact the original ended towards the end of the war, 700 days from Dien Bien Phu in 1954 according to the narrator).
 Wagemueller ends up fighting for the United States later in the series, after spending time in Tibet (his officers in New Caledonia).

-Devil's Guard mentions Freddie Spencer Chapman's book The Jungle is Neutral about British commandos fighting behind Japanese lines as a source of reference for the Nazi battalion.
-Many of the tactics used by Wagemueller's troops were taken directly from The Jungle is Neutral as well as the tactics used by French commando Roger Vanderberghe, commander of Commando 24 of the French GCMA special forces.
+Devil's Guard mentions Freddie Spencer Chapman's book "The Jungle is Neutral" about Force 136 agents fighting behind Japanese lines as a source of reference for the Nazi battalion.
+Many of the tactics used by Wagemueller's troops were taken directly from "The Jungle is Neutral" as well as the tactics used by French commando Roger Vanderberghe, commander of Commando 24 of the French GCMA special forces.
 For instance, Vanderberghe's use of Viet Minh '"pajama" uniforms' to walk right into Viet Minh camps to attack.